-When the Wigner function $W_{\hat{\rho}}$ is non-negative, the quantity $\delta$ is equal to zero.
-This is evident in the case of coherent states and squeezed vacuum states, where $\delta = 0$~\cite{Kenfack_2004}.
-Since squeezed vacuum states are recognized as nonclassical, this suggests that the parameter ($\delta$) alone may not be sufficient to fully characterize nonclassicality in all cases.
-However, the presence of negativity in the Wigner function offers enough evidence of nonclassicality in a state~\cite{Kenfack_2004,Davis2021,Chabaud2021,PhysRevX.5.021003}.

-We further investigate the effect of multiphoton operations on the nonclassical characteristics of the optimized compass state by evaluating its Wigner negativity using Eq.~(\ref{eq:neg_vol}) for our examples and illustrate them in Fig.~\ref{fig:fig2} for various parameter selections.
+We further investigate the effect of multiphoton operations on the nonclassical characteristics of the optimized compass state by evaluating its Wigner negativity using Eq.~(\ref{eq:neg_vol}).
+The results for various parameter choices are presented in Fig.~\ref{fig:fig2}.
 Figure~\ref{fig:fig2}(a) shows the case of the compass state ($p=q=0$), where we plot Wigner negativity ($\delta$) over a few $X_0$ values, which shows that the negative volume of the associated Wigner function increases as the amplitude of coherent states $X_0$ rises, up to a certain point, beyond which the negativity becomes constant and remains invariant for further increases in $X_0$.
 Figures \ref{fig:fig2}(b) and \ref{fig:fig2}(c) show the Wigner negativity of the optimized compass state for a fixed $X_0$, while the number of added photons ($p$) and subtracted photons ($q$) are varied.
 This demonstrates that, with an appropriate choice of order and application, photon addition ($p$) enhances the Wigner negativity of the optimized compass state, whereas photon subtraction ($q$) reduces it~\cite{akhtar2024sub-shot}.
 The Wigner negativity for other parameter choices, including cases with intermediate photon addition ($p$) and subtraction ($q$) and different ranges of $X_0$, is analyzed in the Appendix, as shown in Fig.~\ref{fig1:appendix}.
 These results preserve the trends in Wigner negativity discussed in this section.